jaimin0609/t-shirt-customizer/README.md

 - Added security headers to development server
 - Removed unused and duplicate files

-For more details on security best practices, see [SECURITY.md](SECURITY.md).
+For more details on security best practices, see [docs/SECURITY.md](docs/SECURITY.md).

+## Contributing

+Please read [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## Changelog

+See [docs/CHANGELOG.md](docs/CHANGELOG.md) for a list of changes in each version.